Ohio State vs. Michigan NCAA Football Odds, Plays and Insights | November 27, 2021

 Over/Under Insights

-- Ohio State and its opponents have gone over the current 63.5-point total in five of 11 games this season.
+- Ohio State has combined with its opponents to score more than 64.5 points in five of 11 games this season.

-- This contest's total is 28.2 points above the 35.3 these two squads combine to allow per game this season.
+- This contest's over/under is 29.2 points above the 35.3 these two squads combine to surrender per game this season.

-- The Buckeyes and their opponents have scored an average of 64.4 points per game in 2021, 0.9 more than Saturday's total.
+- The Buckeyes and their opponents score an average of 64.4 points per game, 0.1 fewer than Saturday's total.

-- In 2021, games involving the Wolverines have averaged a total of 52 points, 11.5 fewer than this game's set over/under.
+- The 52 PPG average total in Wolverines games this season is 12.5 points fewer than this game's over/under.

 Ohio State Stats and Trends

-- The Buckeyes have an against the spread record of 7-4 in their 11 games when favored by 8 points or more so far this season.
+- So far this season, the Buckeyes have been installed as favorites by an 8.5-point margin or more 11 times and are 7-4 ATS in those games.

-- Ohio State's games this year have hit the over in 54.5% of its opportunities (six times in 11 games with a set point total).
+- Ohio State's games this year have hit the over on six of 11 set point totals (54.5%).

-- When Ohio State picks up more than 306.7 yards, the team is 7-4 against the spread and 10-1 overall.
+- When Ohio State amasses more than 306.7 yards, the team is 7-4 against the spread and 10-1 overall.

-- This year, the Buckeyes have nine turnovers, six fewer than the Wolverines have takeaways (15).
+- The Buckeyes have turned the ball over nine times this season, six fewer than the Wolverines have forced (15).

 - Find the latest spread and moneyline odds for Ohio State at SISportsbook.